Skip to content

 We are conscious of the ever-increasing importance of ensuring that development is sustainable, protecting and enhancing natural habitats and green infrastructure as much as possible whilst delivering much needed homes for people and families.

-Alongside the delivery of much needed high quality new homes, the proposed development in Fradley will also see a approximately 50% of the total site area retained as open space, including extensive landscaped public open space, providing public recreational opportunities on a site that is currently not accessible to the community apart from existing public right of way footpaths.
+Alongside the delivery of much needed high quality new homes, the proposed development in Fradley will also see approximately 50% of the total site area retained as open space, including extensive landscaped public open space, providing public recreational opportunities on a site that is currently not accessible to the community apart from existing public right of way footpaths.
 This will deliver a significant benefit in terms of enhancing local open space provision.

 There are existing tree belts within the site which will retained as part of the open space proposals, and these will be enhanced with extensive additional planting.
 The only removal of existing hedgerow will be limited to that needed to accommodate highway and drainage routes.
 There will also be extensive planting of new trees across the site.